About Entre-Fashion Process

 Prize

-The three most voted projects will be declared “winners” and the chosen students will be invited to present their projects at the final VETRINE conference, to be held in a European city (location TBA).
+Each country’s most voted projects will be declared “winners” and the chosen students will be invited to present their projects at the final VETRINE conference, to be held in Paris on June 4, 2026.
 Travel and accommodation expenses for the trip will be fully covered.

 This event will spotlight outstanding sustainable fashion items and offer opportunities for learners to engage with professionals and peers from the industry.